protocol-governed-computing/protocol_transport/doc/TRANSPORT_STANDARD_V0.md

 - **`TRANSPORT_PROTOCOL_INDEPENDENCE`** — A PGC transport contract (`TI`, `TE`, canonical request/response) MUST NOT depend on HTTP, RPC, CLI, or any other external protocol.
 - **`OPERATION_IDENTITY_INDEPENDENCE`** — An Operation Identity MUST NOT be identical to a Workflow Identity.
 (Patch 1)
 - **`ADAPTER_NON_AUTHORIAL`** — A Protocol Adapter MUST NOT determine business/domain semantics.
 It translates protocol mechanics only.
-- **`COMPILED_INVOCATION_RESOLUTION`** — Operation-to-workflow resolution, input-contract existence/compatibility, and closure validity MUST be determined before runtime execution.
+- **`COMPILED_INVOCATION_RESOLUTION`** — Operation-to-target resolution (the governed executable target), input-contract existence/compatibility, and closure validity MUST be determined before runtime execution.
 The runtime MUST NOT interpret arbitrary schema semantics at request time.
-(Patch 3)
 - **`RESULT_CLASS_PROTOCOL_INDEPENDENCE`** — A PGC Result Class MUST NOT encode protocol-specific response semantics (no HTTP status, no RPC error code).
 (Patch 4)
 - **`RESPONSE_PROJECTION_EXTERNAL`** — Mapping a canonical result to HTTP status, RPC error, CLI exit code, or equivalent MUST occur outside the PGC transport contract, in the adapter.
 (Patch 4)
 - **`TI_BOUNDARY_NOT_STAGE`** — `TI` and `TE` are boundary contracts.
 They MUST NOT be modeled or implemented as inline execution stages within `IN → OP → CC → CT/CS`. (§2)
 - **`RB_NOT_TRANSPORT_ABSTRACTION`** — The transport boundary MUST NOT require a business `RB` as its semantic abstraction.
 Adapters MAY use implementation mechanisms internally, but transport *semantics* are never expressed as an `RB`.
-(Patch 7)
+- **`TRANSPORT_DOMAIN_SEPARATION`** — A PGC transport contract MUST NOT define domain state-transition semantics, domain resource semantics, or domain-specific result interpretation.
+Domain semantics MUST enter governed execution through declared PGC artifacts and MUST NOT be introduced by an adapter, `TI`, or `TE`.
+- **`OPERATION_IDENTITY_RESOLVABLE`** — An Operation Identity MUST be uniquely resolvable within the applicable governance universe.
+- **`INVOCATION_TARGET_ABSTRACT`** — A `TI` binds an Operation Identity to a *governed executable target*; the transport contract MUST NOT assume that target is a Workflow.
+- **`TI_INPUT_CONTRACT_BY_REFERENCE`** — A `TI` MUST reference an existing governed input contract and MUST NOT define operation input semantics inline.

 ---

 ## 5. Canonical request and response schemas

-Represented here as the **Canonical Transport Contract** (Patch 5).
+Represented here as the **Canonical Transport Contract**.
 The "envelope" is merely its serialization; the contract is the governed object.
+The canonical transport contract is **representation-independent**: JSON is one serialization and is not normative unless separately specified.
 In Phase 3 these become schema artifacts `TRANSPORT_REQUEST_V0` and `TRANSPORT_RESPONSE_V0`.

 ### 5.1 `TRANSPORT_REQUEST_V0`